Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Results

-{\it Dynamics under a magnetic field gradient.} We consider the dynamics of (anti)skyrmion excitations under the influence of a Zeeman field with a perturbative gradient along the $y$ direction.
-For this purpose, we numerically solve the Schrödinger equation ${\rm i}\partial_t\ket\psi = \hat H\ket\psi$ using the time-dependent variational principle (TDVP)~\cite{Haegeman2016,Paeckel2019}.
+We consider the dynamics of (anti)skyrmion excitations under the influence of a magnetic field with a small gradient along the $y$ direction.
+For this purpose, we numerically solve the Schrödinger equation ${\rm i}\partial_t\ket\psi = \hat H\ket\psi$ using the time-dependent variational principle (TDVP)~\cite{Haegeman2016,Paeckel2019} (see Appendix~\ref{sec:tdvp} for convergence results).
 The superposition state of Eq.~\eqref{eq:static_superposition} evolves according to

-Due to the $\hat K$-symmetry of $\hat H_{\rm tot}$ at $\alpha=0$, the trajectories of the initial states are given by
+Due to the $\hat K$-symmetry of $\hat H$ at $\alpha=0$, the trajectories of the initial states are given by

 Therefore, skyrmions and antiskyrmions share a particle-antiparticle relationship: they have opposite topological charges, and their dynamics are related via time reversal.
+To demonstrate a coherent motion of the wave, we compute spin expectation values at times $t$,